osgi/osgi.enroute.site/_tutorial_rsa/240-distributing.md

 * A Topology Manager
 * A Discovery model

 The OSGi enRoute distro does not contain the Zookeeper discovery bundle.
-We need to add this from Maven Central.
-Look for `org.amdatu.remote.discovery.zookeeper` and copy the `<dependency>` element to the `cnf/central.xml` file.

-Make sure to touch (change and save the `cnf/build.cnf` file) to refresh the workspace.
-{: .bug }
+Unfortunately, this bundle is not on Maven Central.
+You can find it here http://repository.amdatu.org/release/org.amdatu.remote.discovery.zookeeper/.
+You can drag the URL to the latest version on the `Local` repository in the Bndtools Repository view.
+This will store the bundle in your cnf/local folder and make it available to bnd.

 Then click on the `osgi.enroute.examples.chat.bndrun` file and select the `Run` tab.